paullim2/cs361_vg_recommender_ms/README.md

     result = proxy_socket.recv(1024).decode()
     print(result)

 Note that the data received from this microservice will be a string of a list.
-In the list are 5 elements with following the data and order in order of: VIDEOGAME TITLE, COST, LENGTH, LIST OF PLATFORM(S), and IMAGE NAME.
+In the list are 5 elements with following the data and order of: VIDEOGAME TITLE, COST, LENGTH, LIST OF PLATFORM(S), and IMAGE NAME.
 VIDEOGAME TITLE, COST, LENGTH, and IMAGE NAME are strings.
 LIST OF PLATFORM(S) is a list.

 See below for an example code to establish connection, to call/send data to the microservice, and to receive data from the microservices.